-The health and safety of staff, students, dancers and visitors is important to the Royal Winnipeg Ballet.
-We have adopted a phased in approach of a safe return to classes and the workplace and have developed and implemented procedures and protocols.
-This approach is being done cautiously and gradually, ensuring we adhere to government guidelines and regulations.
+The health and safety of staff, students, dancers, and visitors are of primary importance to Canada’s Royal Winnipeg Ballet (RWB).
+We have adopted a phased-in approach in coordinating the safe return of students to classes and employees to the workplace, and have developed and implemented detailed and rigorous procedures and protocols.
+This reopening is being done gradually and with caution, ensuring we adhere to all government guidelines and regulations.

-It is important to note that as we move through our phased in approach, procedures and protocols are reviewed and assessed and, although currently in effect, are subject to change as may be required.
+It is important to note that procedures and protocols are routinely reviewed and assessed are subject to change as may be required.

-For staff, dancers or students entering the building, we appreciate your cooperation in following these policies and procedures as we work together to reduce the spread of COVID-19.
+For anyone entering the building, we appreciate your cooperation in following these measures as we work together to reduce the spread of COVID-19.

-- Currently experiencing one or more of the following symptoms:
+- Is currently experiencing one or more of the following symptoms:

-- Has travelled outside of the province of Manitoba in the past 14 days, unless the purpose of travel is an exception outlined in The Public Health Act or has been ordered to self-isolate since returning from travel.
+- Has travelled outside of Manitoba to Eastern Canada, or outside of Canada, in the past 14 days, unless the purpose of travel was an exception outlined in The Public Health Act.

 - Sanitize hands upon entry and prior to departure of the building.